caolan/worker-shares/README.md

 ```

 The worker picks it up, creates a database "share/uuid567" and a
-continuous replication from user's `shares` database.
+continuous replication from user's database.

 Whenever the user adds an object to the sharing, the share id will be
-added to the $shares attribute (which gets created if not present yet.)
+added to $sharedAt attribute

 ```json
 {